 FJ Cruiser and Jeep Wrangler Interiors

-The interior of the FJ Cruiser is more reminiscent of older Wranglers that the JL Wrangler is.
+The interior of the FJ Cruiser is more reminiscent of older Wranglers than the JL Wrangler is.
 That’s a bold claim, sure, but the new Wranglers have followed the trend of large central infotainment touch screens that are obligatory on any modern car.
 Even in 2014, the FJ Cruiser had an incredibly simple interior.
 There is a small stereo, with a sparse cluster of oversized controls meant to be operated with gloves on.
 Beyond this, however, the whole interior just screams plastic.

 Now simplicity isn’t inherently good.
 While the FJ Cruiser is supposed to be a tough and capable off-roading vehicle, there is a line to how bare-bones the interior can be before it becomes off-putting.
 Both the Wrangler and the FJ Cruiser do have rather small interiors, but the lack of removable doors and roof mean that the claustrophobia is inescapable on the FJ.